Skip to content

 over: records # which input port to split

-chunks: auto # auto or positive integer
+chunks: auto # auto or a positive integer

 merge: enriched # which output port to concatenate

-See Execution Model for details.
+See Execution Model for details on how parallel execution works.